iMikie/Semantic-UI-Rails/README.md

 This **README** describes step-by-step how to add Semantic-UI to a new Rails app and then use it to build the UI for the example shown in the screenshot below.
 This example also takes advantage of Semantic-UI's support for mobile responsive design and its surprisingly awesome validation support.

 This **repo** contains the Rails 4.2.3 app as described in this readme.
 You can fork this repo and be running immediately.
-(FYI, I use Postgres for my database and the gemfile will include the Postgres gem.
+(FYI, I use Postgres for my database so the gemfile contains the Postgres gem.
 If you use sqlite then remove the pg gem from the gemfile and add in the gem for sqlite3.
-Remember to do  rake db:create before rails s.)
+Then you can do `rake db:create` and `rails s`.)

 I try (intentionally) to keep to the following convention here: one semantic-ui example per web page.
 If that page is named, say, `example_foo.html.erb` then the css for it can be found in `example_foo.css` and the javascript in `example_foo.js`.
-This is to make it easy to figure out who does what to whom.
+This is to make it easy to concentrate on one example at a time.

 ![Semantic UI screenshot] (https://github.com/iMikie/Semantic-UI-Rails/blob/master/SUI_screenshot.png)

 You need to know HTML-CSS-Javascript and JQuery to use Semantic-UI.
+BTW, Lawrence Turton has a nice non-rails tutorial over on [Tuts](https://webdesign.tutsplus.com/courses/getting-started-with-semantic-ui).

 If you liked this repo, please drop me a note.
 Though I've been a programmer for a while, I'm new to the Rails and Semantic-UI communities.
 I've written this for others who are likewise new.
 I think that many people are afraid of writing to a beginner's level for fear of appearing like a beginner themselves.
 No such problem here.
 Besides, it's my experience that what keeps you from trying somethingbleeding edge new is the fear that you'll run into a wall and your time will be wasted.
 The truth is that it only takes a second for a reader to skip a line of explanation they didn't need whereas a line that was really needed but is missing can leave them dead in the water.